Dr. Mike Sosteric

 Early Career

 Coincidentally, I entered the PhD program at about the same time that the Internet and the World Wide Web were beginning to enter public consciousness.
-As a graduate student I noticed right away that the WWW lowered publication entrance barriers.
+As a graduate student, I noticed right away that the WWW lowered publication entrance barriers.
 Basically, anybody with a computer and a bit of tech-savvy could publish a paper, a journal, or whatever.
 Being a budding scholarly-type, I saw an opportunity to publish a scholarly journal, and so that is what I did.
-Despite the vigorous protests of Nico Stehr, I created the world’s very first electronic journal of Sociology named, appropriately enough, the Electronic Journal of Sociology.
+Despite the vigorous protests of one faculty member, I created the world’s very first electronic journal of Sociology named, appropriately enough, the Electronic Journal of Sociology.
 This pioneering initiative not only demonstrated the desirability and feasibility of open-access publishing at an early stage, but also set the stage for broader transformations in the academic landscape, including the current emphasis, even by commercial publishers, on open-access options.
 I developed these ideas in my dissertation, I wrote my dissertation, “Electronic Journals and the Transformation of Scholarly Publication,” and through a series of publications, including “Freedom from the Press,” “Electronic First, Electronic Journals: The Grand Information Future.” and “At the Speed of Thought.” which critiqued exploitative commercial publishing practices and advocated for sustainable, scholar-driven alternatives.
 These works have had a lasting impact, highlighting the importance of equitable access to scholarly knowledge and inspiring initiatives like the International Consortium for the Advancement of Academic Publication (ICAAP), which I later founded, While working with ICAAP I assisted several scholarly journals start up or move online, including The Trumpeter: Journal of Ecosophy, The Cornerhouse, and AU’s highly regarded International Review of Research in Open and Distance Learning (IRRODL) (Cookson 2000).
 I also built some software during the period, a web based database interface, ejournal management software (still active as “Scholarly Exchange”), and an online conference system, now defunct and replaced by modern variations Substack.

 Throughout my career, I have actively pursued innovative methods to bridge the gap between academic sociology and public discourse.
 I managed and expanded The Electronic Journal of Sociology until 2007, when the expansion and growing dominance of commercial presses online led me to abandon the initiative and explore new avenues for dissemination.
 Subsequently, I founded the Socjournal, a platform dedicated to making sociological insights accessible to a wider audience.
 This venture proved highly successful, achieving over a million hits per month at its peak and fostering discussions on critical issues such as sexism, racism, and inequality.
 In 2017 I shut down publication of the Socjournal, primarily because of the emergence of The Conversation, a publication designed specifically to do what Socjourn had been doing all along, provide a forum for academics to reach out to the public.
 Having prefigured its emergence with the Socjournal, I embraced this new mode of communication where I continue to publish impactful articles that reach global audiences, as demonstrated by over 221,000 reads, 369 comments, and broad international engagement.
 Notable articles include “How money is destroying the world”* (48,749 reads) and How the conservative right hijacks religion (21,297 reads), “Are bullies alpha males or sick puppies” (14,999 reads), and “Star Wars is a religion that primes us for war and violence.”
 In this vein of reaching out to the public, I also wrote an updated version of Parable of the Isms (You have Two Cows)